VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 the Jinja2 template and a `dest` destination for the rendered configuration file.
-The actual key value (e.g. `model-config.xml:`) for each entry can be anything but must be unique within the dictionary and preferably the same as the configuration file name for readability.
+The actual key value (e.g. `model-config.xml:`) for each entry can be anything but must be unique within the dictionary and preferably the same as the configuration file name.
+This value is included in conifer's runtime stdout so that will be more readable if you match with the filename.

     TemplateDB:
       model-config.xml: